 Our farm is made up of five friends, the Lanes (Andy and Katie), the Whartons (Doug and Molly) and Kathy Neal.
-The Lanes and Whartons started off homesteading in 2009 in Knox County and Kathy has been gardening and cooking for years.
+The Lanes and Whartons began homesteading in 2009 in Knox County and Kathy has been gardening and cooking for years.
 In 2014 we made the decision to combine efforts and move to the Patterson family farm (Andy’s Grandparents) in Tuscarawas County.
-Here we hope to renew the land with natural and intentional farming practices.

 Andy and Katie Lane have been interested in quality local food for many years.
 Katie is in charge of caring for the hens and all the small animals on the farm (rabbits, chicks, turkey poults).
 Katie is also a gardening fanatic.
-She loves to find all the interesting creatures that inhabit her garden spaces and strives to understand their role in the gardening ecosystem.
+She loves seeking out the interesting creatures that inhabit our garden spaces and strives to understand their role in the gardening ecosystem.
 Andy enjoys baking rustic breads and is the farm’s web-designer, knife sharpener and charcuterie expert.
-He is also in charge of our perennial cropping systems that will be on the farm.
+He is also in charge of our perennial cropping systems.

 Doug and Molly Wharton’s love for farming started with learning about compost!
 Molly is a birth doula, lactation counselor and midwife.
 Doug is our pig farmer.
-He also constantly uses his construction, electrical, plumbing and problem solving skills to create and make the infrastructure on the farm working toward making the infrastructure more efficient and sustainable while also making sure the pigs are happy.
+He also constantly uses his construction, electrical, plumbing and problem solving skills to create and make the infrastructure on the farm more efficient and sustainable.

 Kathy has always been passionate about gardening, canning, and wholesome, tasty food.
 She is our accountant, record keeper and hospitality manager.
 Kathy is also a skilled ceramic artist and is working on building a studio for her work on the farm.